dotlists/dotlite/README.md

 * Team features (notifications, team lists, comments): Use Dotlist.
 Their Teams implementation is not super pretty but it works.
 * AI features: You probably don't need them? and if you do, use Dotlist.
 They do have AI features (albeit not super useful ones).
+* Subtasks: Dotlist Lite supports multiple lines -- have one line for each subtask and use asterisks (*) to organize.
+If you want proper subtasks (which you quite certainly don't really need), either use mutliple lists or switch to Dotlist.
 * Everything else: Dotlist Lite has it :D In fact, Dotlist Lite often gets features first before I upstream them into Dotlist -- such as calendar integration.

 Check it out at [dotlist-lite.vercel.app](https://dotlist-lite.vercel.app).